flowground/sms-gateway/readme.md

 3. `AppId`:   a token to identify the requested service

 ### Credentials:
-4. `guid`:    a customer specific token
+4. `GUID`:    a customer specific token
-5. `pmiKey`:  a billing related token
+5. `PMI KEY`:  a billing related token

 **For security concerns all the tokens will be provided in a secure location.**